Zarebin/python-notes/importanat notes/utf-8 and unicode.md

 We call this system IASCII_1.

 But this system has a problem.
-With 128 characters, we cannot cover many other characters.
+With 128 characters, we can not cover many other characters.
 (assuming it only covers Persian characters and does not cover English characters) To improve IASCII_1, we are going to create a new version of IASCII_1.